basheer421/MOI/README.md

 $ git clone https://github.com/basheer421/MOI.git
 ```

 **3. In the Unity HUB ADD the project folder**

 ![opening_the_project](https://github.com/basheer421/MOI/assets/138756079/a02c9588-d476-4219-a216-c8a91cf67c4a)

-**If IOS AND ANDROID modules are not installed in the Build settings then download and install**
+**4. If IOS AND ANDROID modules are not installed in the Build settings then download and install**

 ```bash
 # Open the build setting inside the Unity Editor.
 # You will see the Android & IOS modules.
 # if they are not highlited then a button of **download** will appear after you press on one of them.
 ```

 ![modules in build settings](https://github.com/basheer421/MOI/assets/138756079/cbe144ca-d0e2-4b51-b4d7-142a157c023f)

 ```bash
 # if you could not find the button these are direct links **FOR WINDOWS ONLY**
 ```

 - [IOS MODULE](https://download.unity3d.com/download_unity/7a2fa5d8d101/TargetSupportInstaller/UnitySetup-iOS-Support-for-Editor-2021.3.38f1.exe)
 - [ANDROID MODULE](https://download.unity3d.com/download_unity/7a2fa5d8d101/TargetSupportInstaller/UnitySetup-Android-Support-for-Editor-2021.3.38f1.exe)

 **[Documentation](https://docs.unity3d.com/hub/manual/InstallHub.html)**

+---

 ## 🤔 How to contribute